Fast and Efficient Mortgage Application Process

-If you desire a face to face interview, one of our loan officers will meet with you to start the mortgage application process at a time and location that is convenient for you.
+If you desire a face-to-face interview, one of our loan officers will meet with you to start the mortgage application process at a time and location that is convenient for you.
 You also have the option of e-docs or we can utilize a delivery service (Fed Ex, UPS etc.) for your convenience.

 We will be able to use the information you provide on your mortgage application to "pre-qualify" you.
-That means you'll learn, based on your income and debts, just how large a loan you can qualify for: It shouldn't be considered an approval, but can be helpful in determining how much house you can probably afford/amount of total loan you qualify for.
+That means you will learn, based on your income and debts, just how large a loan you can qualify for: It shouldn't be considered an approval, but can be helpful in determining how much house you can probably afford/amount of total loan you qualify for.
 In addition, we can arrange a "pre-approval" with a lender - which is an actual loan approval for a specific loan amount, contingent on a property appraisal only.
-With loan pre-approval, you already know you'll be approved for your loan before you start shopping for your home.
+With loan pre-approval, you already know you will be approved for your loan before you start shopping for your home.
 Check with us for more information about loan pre-approval.

 What Lenders Care About

 Typically, or not typically, lenders need to consider five key factors in determining whether they are able to approve your loan:

 - Income: When utilizing a "Full Documentation" loan program, the lender will need to qualify your income for repayment purposes.

 - Debt: When utilizing a "full Documentation" loan program, the lender needs to know that your other bills (not including utilities and taxes) will allow you to pay your mortgage.
 Some lenders are more lenient than others and some just have different credit qualifying criteria.